Costa-Alexandre/recipes-api/README.md

 - **Authentication and Authorization:**

-  - [ ] Users can log in and receive authentication tokens
+  - [x] Users can log in and receive authentication tokens
-  - [ ] Users receive a refresh token valid for 7 days on login
+  - [x] Users receive a refresh token valid for 7 days on login
-  - [ ] Authentication tokens are valid for 1 hour and can be refreshed
+  - [x] Authentication tokens are valid for 15 min and can be refreshed
-  - [ ] Users have limited access, mainly to public and authenticated views restricted to their data.
+  - [x] Users have limited access, mainly to public and authenticated views restricted to their data.
-  - [ ] Editors have all permissions as the users, with additional privileges:
+  - [x] Editors have all permissions as the users, with additional privileges:
     - [ ] Editors can access, edit or delete all recipes, ingredients, market, market units and other non-sensitive data
-  - [ ] Admins have all permissions as the editors, with additional privileges:
+  - [x] Admins have all permissions as the editors, with additional privileges:
     - [ ] Admins can create new editors and admins
     - [ ] Admins can access, edit or delete any data